MsGsuite/Shared-Drives-Creator-Website/README.md

 #### Add an account
 - First setp : read the [⚠️ warnings](https://github.com/MsGsuite/MsGsuite#%EF%B8%8F-warnings)
-- Then go to the [google cloud console](https://console.developers.google.com/apis/credentials), click on "CREATE PROJECT", name it as you want and click on "Create"
+- Then go to the [google cloud console](https://console.developers.google.com/apis/credentials), click on "CREATE PROJECT", name it as you want and click on "Create"  [🖼](https://i.imgur.com/Hh8gUSp.png) & [🖼](https://i.imgur.com/xYZjEOt.png)
-- Select your project, go to the [google drive api](https://console.developers.google.com/apis/library/drive.googleapis.com?q=drive) page and enable it.
+- Select your project [🖼](https://i.imgur.com/hN2uGwQ.png), go to the [google drive api](https://console.developers.google.com/apis/library/drive.googleapis.com?q=drive) page and enable it.
-- Go to the [OAuth Consent Screen](https://console.cloud.google.com/apis/credentials/consent) and select "External" and click on "Create"
+- Go to the [OAuth Consent Screen](https://console.cloud.google.com/apis/credentials/consent) and select "External" and click on "Create"  [🖼](https://i.imgur.com/yFPAJu5.png)
-- Fulfill all required informations and click on "Save and Continue" 3 times (the "Scopes" and "Test users" parts do not require any inputs)
+- Fulfill all required informations and click on "Save and Continue" 3 times (the "Scopes" and "Test users" parts do not require any inputs)  [🖼](https://i.imgur.com/OCNrO67.png)
-- Go the the [Credentials](https://console.cloud.google.com/apis/credentials) tab, click on "Create Credentials" then "OAuth client ID", select "Web application" and name it as you want
+- Go the the [Credentials](https://console.cloud.google.com/apis/credentials) tab, click on "Create Credentials" then "OAuth client ID", select "Web application" and name it as you want  [🖼](https://i.imgur.com/jbwRocu.png) & [🖼](https://i.imgur.com/EaUY2us.png)
-- Under "Authorized JavaScript origins" click on "ADD URL" and add `https://developers.google.com`
+- Under "Authorized JavaScript origins" click on "ADD URL" and add `https://developers.google.com`  [🖼](https://i.imgur.com/EaUY2us.png)
-- Under "Authorized redirect URIs" click on "ADD URL" and add `https://developers.google.com/oauthplayground` then click on "Create"
+- Under "Authorized redirect URIs" click on "ADD URL" and add `https://developers.google.com/oauthplayground` then click on "Create"  [🖼](https://i.imgur.com/EaUY2us.png) & [🖼](https://i.imgur.com/9hbrRx3.png)
-- Open a new tab and go to the [Developers Playground](https://developers.google.com/oauthplayground), click on the ⚙️ in the upper right corner and select "Use your own OAuth credentials"
+- Open a new tab and go to the [Developers Playground](https://developers.google.com/oauthplayground), click on the ⚙️ in the upper right corner and select "Use your own OAuth credentials"  [🖼](https://i.imgur.com/Un4QVLC.png)
 - Copy-paste your client ID and client secret from the previous step and press the close button.
-- Scroll down the list on the left to "Drive API v3", select it, click on "[https://www.googleapis.com/auth/drive]" and "authorize API"
+- Scroll down the list on the left to "Drive API v3", select it, click on "[https://www.googleapis.com/auth/drive]" and "authorize API"  [🖼](https://i.imgur.com/OGR1CMu.png)
-- Select your account and click on "Allow", then "Exchange authorization code for tokens", check "Auto-refresh the token before it expires." and copy your refresh token
+- Select your account and click on "Allow", then "Exchange authorization code for tokens", check "Auto-refresh the token before it expires." and copy your refresh token [🖼](https://i.imgur.com/ThI5f6L.png)
-- .
+- Put the client secret, client id and resfresh token into the [SharedDriveCreator.js](https://github.com/MsGsuite/MsGsuite/blob/main/SharedDriveCreator.js) file.